bodo-ai/Bodo/docs/source/getting_started.rst

 In this case, Bodo saves the compiled version of the function to a file and reuses it in the second run since the code has not changed.
-We plan to make caching default in future releases.
+We plan to make caching default in the future.
 See :ref:`caching` for more information.